11 More Days To Go And Obama Makes Sickening Admission, Blames Video For Anti-Trump Hate Crime | John Hawkins' Right Wing News

 “Better now?”
 Stephanopoulos asked Obama in an interview taped on Friday for ABC’s “This Week.”

-You might want to side down for this next part, because it actually gets more ridiculous.
+You might want to sit down for this next part, because it actually gets more ridiculous.

 Obama actually blamed the media for shining light on hate crimes and drawing attention to the incidences.